 I wanted to make these chocolate chip cookies as easy as possible, but also make sure they had the best flavor and texture.
 After testing TONS of cookies, I've found that most cookies get exponentially better when the dough chills in the fridge for 30 minutes- 1 hour.

 There is actually a scientific reason for this!
 As the dough is left to sit the sugar soaks up some moisture in the dough leading to sweeter cookies.
 Chilling the dough also helps to prevent flat cookies that spread too much.

-When it comes to cookie dough, I either use a cookie scoop or I measure my cookie dough balls in grams to make sure they bake evenly.
-For this recipe I used a 1.5 Tbsp cookie scoop.
+When it comes to this vegan chocolate chip cookie dough, I either use a cookie scoop or measure my cookie dough balls in grams to make sure they bake evenly.
+For this recipe, I used a 1.5 Tbsp cookie scoop.
 Keep in mind, you can make these cookies bigger or smaller, but you will have to adjust the baking time.